 For a genuinely eerie experience, Haunted Horizons run evening Old Tailem Town ghost tours.
 The village is touted as one of the most haunted towns in South Australia.
 Many of the buildings were once real homes and are said to still have the spirits of their owners living in them… Whether you are a believer or not, this two hour tour will make you see Old Tailem Town in a different light!

-It’s not only the displays that are interesting.
-As mentioned, some of the buildings are houses and offices from all over South Australia.
+It’s not only the displays that are interesting, the buildings that house them have historic interest too..
+As mentioned, many of the buildings are houses and offices from all over South Australia.
 Instead of getting demolished, they were trucked in and re-purposed in Old Tailem Town.